Acquiring Accessible Formats

 Visit NIMAS & NIMAC for more information.

 Anyone can search for NIMAS files in the NIMAC.
 Only individuals and organizations known as Authorized Users (AUs), however, are permitted to download NIMAS files.
-For example, Bookshare, and Learning Ally are AUs for many states.
+For example, Bookshare is an AU for many states.
 Contact your state’s NIMAC Coordinator to learn about your state’s AUs and the process for acquiring accessible formats from the NIMAC.

 AccessText is a network of members from both postsecondary institutions and publishing companies.
 At no cost, postsecondary members can request files and permissions from member publishers on behalf of qualifying students.
 See how AccessText works.